-Every family is asked to help with the Dinner Auction on September 16th.
+Every family is asked to donate 4 hours of time to the Dinner Auction in September.
 There are a variety of jobs, from set-up to clean-up and many during the auction itself.
 Anyone that wants to work the night of the auction will be required to pay the regular per person ticket price.

-More Information about helping with the auction will be available on Meet the Teachers Night, August 24th.
+More Information about helping with the auction will be available at Meet the Teachers Night.
 You will be able to sign up at that time.